phpsa/lando-db-tools/README.md

 # Lando database tools plugin

 The intention of the plugin is to make working with Lando database containers and external tools a little easier.
-The plugin comes with three Lando 'tasks':
+The plugin comes with five Lando 'tasks':

 1. `lando dbport` - prints the external port and copies it to the clipboard
 2. `lando workbench` - opens a connection using the MySQL Workbench GUI